open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 trace crossing the webserver would look like.

-While Jaeger showed us a trace flowing from the frontend application down to the nginx, the connection between nginx and python app was not visibile: we had two disconnected traces.
+While Jaeger showed us a trace flowing from the frontend application down to the nginx, the connection between nginx and python app was not visible: we had two disconnected traces.

 This came as a surprise, because in a prior test with a Java application as